KeyboardKit/website/collections/_posts/2023/2023-04-05-keyboardkit-7.3.md

 KeyboardKit 7.3 adds a bunch of new themes and lays the foundation for a theme library that can be extended in the future.

-You can view a full list of themese [here](/themes).
+You can view a full list of themes [here](/pro/themes).
 Note that you need a `Gold` license to use themes.

 ### Standard